Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="bgp-routing"></a>
 #### 4.2 BGP Routing

 After the NCNs are booted, the BGP peers will need to be checked and updated if the neighbor IP addresses are incorrect on the switches.
-Follow the steps below and see [Check and Update BGP Neighbors](../operations/update_bgp_neighbors.md) for more details on the BGP configuration.
+Follow the steps below and see [Update BGP Neighbors](../operations/network/metallb_bgp/Update_BGP_Neighbors.md) for more details on the BGP configuration.

 1. Make sure the SYSTEM_NAME variable is set to name of your system.